tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 This document adds new common data types, identities, and groupings to both the "ietf-te-types" and the "ietf-te-packet-types" YANG modules and obsoletes {{?RFC8776}}.
 For further details, refer to {{changes-bis}}.

+## Editorial Note (To be removed by the RFC Editor)

+   Note to the RFC Editor: This section is to be removed prior to publication.

+   This document contains placeholder values that need to be replaced with finalized values at the time of publication.
+This note summarizes all of the substitutions that are needed.

+   Please apply the following replacements:

+   *  XXXX --> the assigned RFC number for this I-D
+   *  2025-12-19 --> the actual date of the publication of this document

 ## Terminology

 {::boilerplate bcp14}